codercraig/QuestHelper/README.md

 - **Quest and Mission Tracking**: Organize quests by category and missions by steps.
 - **Step Completion**: Track individual steps and mark them as completed.
-- **Image Support**: Attach maps or other images with highlights to each step.
+- **Image Support**: Attach maps or other images with highlights to each step - remapster rpoject
 - **Highlighting on Maps**: Visual markers (e.g., green boxes) to guide players.
 - **Multiple Steps and Images**: Add multiple steps and images for a mission.
 - **Customization**: Offset highlights for precise positioning.